J-Mahanty/J-Mahanty/README.md

 - 👋 Hi, I’m @J-Mahanty
 - 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Vue JS
 - 💞️ I’m looking to colaborate in websites
 - 📫 How to reach me ..
 - 😄 Pronouns: ...